About Susan

 Latest news

-Some Past and Future EventsSusan is currently enjoying being involved, as a writing workshop facilitator, in 'Rethinking Fables in the Age of Global Environmental Crisis', a University of Kent-based project.
-She has also been commissioned to write a new sequence of poems that explores the project's theme.
+Susan is currently enjoying being involved in 'Rethinking Fables in the Age of Global Environmental Crisis', a University of Kent-based project.
+Her writing workshop facilitation has focused on animal language and she has also been commissioned to write a new sequence of poems that explores the project's theme.